furkanzt/yzt-curricula/README.md

 Welcome to the YZT Curricula!
 YZT values your time and learning motivation.
 For encouraging your studies and eliminating frictions, we form various curricula to enhance your learning experience.

-_The deadlines are based on our starting date, January 27, 2025._
+_The deadlines are outdated currently, will be updated soon._

 ## Introduction